skitapa/publish.el/README.md

 To simplify the connection I usually do the following:

 Edit or create the file **~/.ssh/config** on your work machine.
-Add the following, change User and Hostname to your server:
+Add the following, change User, Port and Hostname to your server:
 ```
 Host testserver
     HostName address.to.magic.testserver.com